jleahred/jle_cpp_tk/README.md

 ## Roadmap

 I don't plan to use it daily.
-I will write it simultaneously with... web applications with dart, polymer, enjoing Elixir, learning from Go and Rust, following Scala...
+I will write it simultaneously with... web applications with dart, polymer, enjoining Elixir, learning from Go and Rust, following Scala...

 In any case, I plan to follow next order (more or less)...